-The News Op-Ed Editor Zainul Abedin passes away
+The News Op-ed Editor Zainul Abedin passes away

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: A veteran journalist and op-ed editor of The News, Zainul Abedin, passed away at a private hospital in Karachi on Saturday morning.
+KARACHI: A veteran journalist and op-ed editor of The News, Zainul Abedin, passed away at a private hospital in Karachi on Saturday.
 He was 49.

-Abedin had earlier spent a week at the hospital in North Nazimabad where he was treated for some health problems, which were compounded by the novel coronavirus he was diagnosed with.
-He was buried at Sakhi Hasan graveyard.
-His close friends performed the last rites, as people were advised against attending his funeral and burial due to Covid-19 concerns.

 He said Abedin had a very charismatic personality and always went out of his way to help and mentor young people.
 “To the very end, he enjoyed their company and loved nothing more than discussing philosophy, politics, and his progressive and Marxist ideas with them,” said Aslam.